 - Major hospitals, research centers, and clinics such as Veterans Administration (VA) medical centers, Salvation Army clinics, and Walter Reed National Military Medical Center.

 Career Opportunities.
 Alumni Connections.

-The NYCC alumni network reaches far — geographically and in specialty areas.
+The Northeast alumni network reaches far — geographically and in specialty areas of research and practice.
 Prepare to open your own clinic, or work side-by-side with other healthcare practitioners.
-Or, prepare for specialization in a number of areas, such as working with athletes, children, or aging populations.
+You can also explore specialization in a number of areas, such as working with athletes, children, or aging populations.

 ONLINE CAREER DEVELOPMENT CENTER